Hyaluronic Acid And Joint Health

 A person in their 50s may possess only half the HA they did as a teen.
 In fact, some of the physical symptoms we associate with aging actually result from gradually decreasing HA levels.
 Joint discomfort after normal daily exercise and activity and lower mobility can be common signs of age that are related to decreased HA production.
 So what can we do to address this process?

 Hyaluronic Acid Supplementation

 To help our bodies compensate for the Hyaluronic acid we lose naturally as we age, hyaluronic acid can be consumed as a dietary supplement for our joints, or applied topically for our skin and scalp.
-Supplementation with HA can help support our bodies’ supply of this critical molecule, maintaining our HA reserves to more youthful levels.
+Supplementation with HA may help support our bodies’ supply of this critical molecule, maintaining our HA reserves to more youthful levels.

 The Hyalogic Solution

 At Hyalogic, we have spent two decades studying the science of human hydration and the vital role hyaluronic acid plays in helping us maintain healthy joints and bones.
 Extensive effort has helped us develop a broad array of HA products for joint support.
-Synthovial Seven®, for example, supports joint health by delivering high molecular weight hyaluronic acid to your body as a dietary supplement.
+Synthovial Seven®, for example, supports joint health by providing high molecular weight hyaluronic acid to your body as a dietary supplement.
 Our HA Chewable Lozenges are created for those who prefer a chewable joint supplement.
-And as a topical, HylaRub™ provides a soothing cream for the skin and delivers moisturizing HA directly to joints and muscles.
+And as a topical, HylaRub™ provides a soothing cream for the skin and delivers moisturizing HA to joints and muscles.